-The rate at which all or some of the Shares of a Sub-Fund or Class (the "original Sub-Fund/Class") are converted into Shares of another Sub-Fund or Class (the "new Sub-Fund/Class") is determined on the basis of the following formula:
+The rate at which all or some of the Shares of a Fund or Class (the "original Fund/Class") are converted into Shares of another Fund or Class (the "new Fund/Class") is determined on the basis of the following formula:

-$A = \underline{(BxCxD)}$
+$A = \underline{(BxC)}$

-- A is the number of Shares to be allocated in the new Sub-Fund/Class - B is the number of Shares to be converted in the original Sub-Fund/Class - C is the NAV on the applicable Valuation Day of the Shares to be converted in the original Sub-Fund/Class - D is the exchange rate applicable on the effective transaction day for the currencies of the two Sub-Funds/Classes - E is the NAV on the applicable Valuation Day of the Shares to be allocated in the new Sub-Fund/Class
+- A is the number of Shares to be allocated in the new Fund/Class - B is the number of Shares to be converted in the original Fund/Class - C is the NAV on the applicable Valuation Day of the Shares to be converted in the original Fund/Class - D is the NAV on the applicable Valuation Day of the Shares to be allocated in the new Fund/Class conversion orders received for the same Valuation Day.
+Such conversion charge will be payable to the Management Company.
+The conversion charge (if any) will be applied for the benefit of the Classes or Funds between which the conversion is effected, as appropriate, to cover the costs of transactions arising from the conversion.